evanseitz/ManifoldEM_ESPER/README.md

 - EMAN2
 - RELION

+Detailed directions for installing these libraries are available at https://github.com/evanseitz/cryoEM_synthetic_continua.

 ### Environment:
 First, install Anaconda.
 Navigate to your project directory via the command line interface and install the environment corresponding to your operating system via: